-7. Submission of Model Files
+7. Submission of Emission Calculation Details and Model Files

-Input and output file(s) of model run(s) including those files for generating the pollution contours and emission calculation work sheets shall be submitted to the Director in electronic format together with the submission of the EIA report.
+(i) Input and output file(s) of model run(s) including those files for generating the pollution contours shall be submitted to the Director in electronic format together with the submission of the EIA report.